qustodio/backend_workshop_microservices/RUN_MONOLITH_CLUSTER.md

 # Install helm chart

-Replace `RELEASE-NAME` and `RELESE-NAMESPACE` with the actual values you wish to use
+Replace `RELEASE-NAME` with the actual values you wish to use
 ```
 # We need to run the following command to ensure we build our images with minikube's docker agent.
 # If we don't, even if you build your images, minikube won't be able to access them.